When a Nobel Prize winner in chemistry dedicates a battery

 Obama White House Archives

-His work on cobalt oxide, as a replacement for titanium disulfide, paved the way for batteries capable of delivering a voltage of 4 volts.
-This cathode material is now used in virtually all commercial batteries.
-However, this battery, which uses a lithium metal anode, proved to be too dangerous, with the risk of lithium dendrites forming, which could bring the cathode and anode into contact, causing short-circuits and even an explosion.
+His work on cobalt oxide, replacing titanium disulfide, paved the way for batteries capable of delivering a voltage of 4 volts.
+And this cathode material has been used in almost all commercial batteries.
+However, this battery, which uses a lithium metal anode, proved to be too dangerous, with a risk of lithium dendrites forming, which can bring the cathode and anode into contact, causing short circuits or even explosions.
 It was therefore quickly withdrawn from the market.

-The last of the three Nobel Prize-winning researchers in chemistry, Akira Yoshino originally graduated from Kyoto University in 1972 with a master's degree in engineering, before devoting a few years to archaeology.
-But he returned to his first love, earning a doctorate in engineering from Osaka University in 2005.
+The last of the three researchers awarded the Nobel Prize in Chemistry, Akira Yoshino, first graduated in 1972 with a master's degree in engineering from Kyoto University, before devoting himself to archaeology for several years.
+But he returned to his first love and obtained a doctorate in engineering from Osaka University in 2005.
 In 1986, he developed the first commercially viable lithium-ion battery, in which the overly reactive lithium anode was replaced by a carbon-based anode (petroleum coke), into which lithium ions could be inserted.

-Replacing Lithium metal with carbon has extended battery life and improved safety.
-But, above all, it was the essential step on the road to market launch.
-Sony was the first to market this technology in 1991, using lithium cobalt dioxide as the cathode and carbon as the anode.
-Many other companies followed, including Toyota, LG, Samsung, Panasonic and others.
+Replacing lithium metal with carbon has extended battery life while improving safety.
+But above all, it was an essential step towards bringing the technology to market.
+Sony was the first to commercialize this technology in 1991, using cobalt dioxide and lithium as the cathode and carbon as the anode.
+Many other companies followed suit, including Toyota, LG, Samsung, Panasonic, and others.

 Laure Monconduit, Researcher – DR1, AIME Team, University of Montpellier